Skip to main content

 LangChain is a Python framework that wraps LLM providers behind a single, consistent interface.
 Instead of learning OpenAI's client, Anthropic's client, and Google's client separately, you learn one pattern — model.invoke(messages) — and LangChain handles the rest.

-The framework is split into several packages.
-Here is the mental model: langchain-core provides the base abstractions (message types, the Runnable interface, prompt templates).
-Provider packages like langchain-openai, langchain-anthropic, and langchain-community implement those abstractions for specific APIs.
-The main langchain package ties everything together with higher-level chains and utilities.
+The framework is split into several packages. langchain-core provides the base abstractions — message types, the Runnable interface, prompt templates.
+Provider packages like langchain-openai and langchain-anthropic implement those abstractions for specific APIs.
+The main langchain package ties everything together with higher-level utilities.

 LangChain package structure